influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/internal-vs-external.md

 ---
-title: Monitor InfluxData Platform using internal and external configurations
+title: Considerations for monitoring the InfluxData Platform
 description: An explanation of internal and external monitoring strategies for your Enterprise or OSS TICK stack with the pros and cons of each.
 menu:
   platform: